 Plaintiffs in power morcellator lawsuits may be eligible to receive compensation for a variety of reasons including medical costs, lifestyle stress, wrongful death, and pain and suffering.
 For example, patients who develop advanced stage, metastatic cancer or parasitic fibroids after undergoing power morcellation may be able to recoup medical expenses, from doctor visits and diagnostic procedures to the cost of surgery and chemotherapy.
 The physical and mental pain and suffering associated with necessary subsequent treatments and a worsened prognosis will have a significant impact on a patient’s quality of life and is further cause for compensation.
 As a deterrent to future negligence, women may also be entitled to punitive damages as a result of the failure of device manufacturers to properly and thoroughly warn about the risks of the procedures.

 In March 2014, a widowed husband filed a hysterectomy cancer lawsuit in the U.S. District Court, Eastern District of Pennsylvania, after his 53-year-old wife died from uterine cancer less than a year after undergoing hysterectomy that used power morcellation to treat uterine bleeding in March 2012.3 While the precise manufacturer has yet to be identified, the complaint names Blue Endo, Ethicon, and LiNA Medical, among others, as defendants.
 Another case has been filed in the U.S. District Court for the District of New York by a woman who was diagnosed with cancer after having robot-assisted hysterectomy that used power morcellation.

-If you believe you have contracted a uterine sarcoma after a surgery involving a power morcellator, or had fibroids removed from other organs after such a surgery, please fill out the form for a free case review.
+If you believe you have contracted a uterine sarcoma after a surgeryhad fibroids removed from other organs after such a surgery, please fill out the form for a free power morcellator case review.

 If you’ve been affected by a power morcellator, we can help.
 Enter your information to be contacted about a free case review.